DeinsOne/tgfr/Readme.md

 ## Dependencies ##

-Tgfr is built over [tgbot-cpp](https://github.com/reo7sp/tgbot-cpp) library.
+Tgfr requires a compiler with C++11 support.
+The library is built over [tgbot-cpp](https://github.com/reo7sp/tgbot-cpp) library.
 Deps will be automatically installed with inbuilt script.

 ```
     ./utilities/install-deps.sh
 ```

+## Documentation ##

+Doxygen documentation can be built by running 'doxygen' from the project root directory.
+Generated documentation will be placed in 'doc/html'.